-Alonzo's description of what such a secular community resource center could be like sounds great.
+Alonzo's description of what a secular community resource center might be like sounds great.
+This sort of thing could be quite valuable, especially in smaller communities where there are few alternatives.
 Here are some excerpts from his post, accompanied by some additional thoughts:

 It has a large lecture hall, with large televisions and an excellent sound system where people can go to see entertaining speakers talk about current events and how they relate to the lives of the people in the community.Not only would such a great venue attract secular speakers, but it could be used for movie nights (e.g., Jesus Camp, Religulous, etc.) or live webcasts from atheist conventions.